sos-program/sos-program.github.io/docs/WSP Rapid Status.md

 2. Data are vetted and WSP rapid statuses are evaluated by CU experts.
 DFO stock assessment leads work in collaboration with Indigenous groups, consultants, and others that support or lead salmon stock assessment programs to fine tune the CU data used (determining appropriate escapement sites, years, data treatment, etc.), select applicable [WSP metrics](./WSP Indicators and Benchmarks.md), and determine specifications for metric calculations.

-3. The algorithm is continually refined as new information becomes available.
-This means that data sets and status metrics for each CU will be regularly reviewed and updated, and the rapid status algorithm will be reviewed through on-going work with CU experts.
+3. The WSP rapid status decision tree is continually refined as new information becomes available.
+This means that data sets and status metrics for each CU will be regularly reviewed and updated, and the decision tree will be reviewed through on-going work with CU experts.
 Experts can identify where decision rules may require revision, or where additional decision rules may be needed as new CUs are assessed.
-In any such case, algorithm performance will be tested for overall improvements.
+In any such case, decision tree performance will be tested for overall improvements.

 <br>

 ### Benefits
 The WSP rapid status approach has the ability to provide more complete coverage of WSP statuses across CUs in B.C. and the Yukon, and can be regularly updated.
 Expanding the number of assessed CUs will require input from stock assessment experts to prepare input data and review/verify the results.
-However, overall the time commitment required to assess WSP statuses has been greatly reduced through implementation of this algorithm and the data processes that surround it.
+However, overall the time commitment required to assess WSP statuses has been greatly reduced through implementation of this decision tree and the data processes that surround it.
 The WSP rapid status approach, similar to the WSP integrated status processes, ensures WSP status assessments are science-determined (objective), consistent, and comparable between CUs and years.

 WSP Rapid Statuses are uploaded into [DFO's Pacific Salmon Status Scanner](./The Scanner.md) once fully reviewed.
 The Scanner is an interactive data visualization tool specifically designed for experts to support their work on Pacific salmon.